bytemanproject/byteman/contrib/bmunit/README.txt

         </dependency>
         . . .

-You can also add the tools jar as a system dependency:
+If you are running on jdk6/7/8 you *must* also add the tools jar as a system dependency:

         . . .
         <dependency>